The London Housing Crisis

 After the war this led to a movement calling for the restrictions of the cities outward growth and a development of a Green Belt, a wide territory of building limitation around the city.
 The Greenbelt has grown since the 1950s with the growth only slowing in the last 20 years.

 Renewal and optimisation of the existing built environment is naturally restricted by a reactive planning system.
 New proposed development are oppose through consultation with local residents and interest groups, by conservation area restrictions, listed buildings, sunlight and daylight constraints apart from the personal interests and abilities of the bureaucracy.
 In reality NIMBYism is the planning objective of local councillors who are elected by local residents with no interest in change.
 The young, the newly relocated and others in need of housing have no representation on the local level.
 Meaning that most of those involved in the planning process, from the Conservation Officer, neighbours to Councillors are interested and committed either to some idea of the “glorious past” or stagnation.
-Not a single representative of progress or ambition is represented in the process apart from the party making each proposal.
+Not a single representative of progress, young people or ambition is represented in the process apart from the party making each proposal.

 London is one of the greenest cities in Europe with local access to green spaces from every household in the city.
 Including large swaths of parkland.
 These are qualitative amenities that impact development, with restrictions on new built close to those amenities.